Last Updated: November 15, 2022 | Previous Versions

-(c) Purpose: Snowflake will Process the Customer Personal Data for the Purposes, as described in this DPA.
+(c) Purpose: Snowflake will Process the Customer Personal Data only for the Purposes, as described in this DPA.

-(d) Nature of the Processing: Snowflake will perform Processing as needed for the Purposes, and to comply with Customer’s Processing instructions as provided in accordance with the Agreement and this DPA
+(d) Nature of the Processing: Snowflake will perform Processing as needed for the Purposes, and to comply with Customer’s Processing instructions as provided in accordance with the Agreement and this DPA.

 (f) Categories of Data Subjects: The categories of Data Subjects to which Customer Personal Data relate are determined and controlled by Customer in its sole discretion, and may include, but are not limited to: